FAIMS/burial-mounds-web/README.md

 ## Preprocessing

 Before auto generating record pages, ensure your data is well-formed for minimal hassle.
-A record should have a column that contains the unique identifer for that record.
+A record should have a column that contains the unique identifier for that record.

 [Back to TOC](#table-of-contents)